eclipse-sumo/sumo/docs/web/docs/SUMO-GUI.md

 (without running a simulation at the same time).

 !!! note
-    The function 'Recalibrate Rainbow' can be used to adapt the coloring to the data range of the current attribute.
+    In the gui-settings dialog, the function 'Recalibrate Rainbow' can be used to adapt the coloring to the data range of the current attribute.

 ## Version 1.2.0 and later